curl/everything-curl/usingcurl-tls.md

-Those protocols that _can_ do `--ssl` all usually favors that method. `--ssl` only means that curl will attempt to upgrade the connection to TLS but if that fails, it will still continue with the tranfer using the plain-text version of the protocol.
+Those protocols that _can_ do `--ssl` all usually favors that method. `--ssl` only means that curl will attempt to upgrade the connection to TLS but if that fails, it will still continue with the transfer using the plain-text version of the protocol.
 To make the `--ssl` option **require** TLS to continue, there's instead the `--ssl-reqd` option which will make the transfer fail if curl cannot successfully negotiate TLS.